-A Guide to Mortgage Refinancing and It's Benefits
+A Guide to Mortgage Refinancing and Its Benefits and Drawbacks

-Got a loan that's no longer working for you?
-Maybe your credit has improved, and you can get a better rate.
-Refinancing your mortgage can help you save money (or at least lower your payments), but sometimes it's just an expensive mistake.
-If you’re considering refinancing, study up before you pull the trigger.
+If you've got a home loan that's no longer working for you, you may be able to refinance the mortgage—that is, replace the loan, ideally with a better one.
+The mortgage refinancing process can save you money and hassles, but sometimes it's just an expensive mistake.
+If you’re considering refinancing your home loan, study up before you pull the trigger.

 Benefits of Refinancing